FWinkler79/spring-cloud-gateway-rsocket-sample/README.md

 ## Gateway Cluster Mode

 Run a Gateway instance.
-Run a Gateway instance with `spring.profiles.active=gateway-instance-2`.
+Run a second Gateway instance with `spring.profiles.active=gateway-instance-2`.

 You should see logs like this in 2nd gateway node:
 ```